Frzy: Early life and career

 Frzy was born and raised in Pittsburgh, Pennsylvania.
 He began rapping in 2003 after winning a music contest sponsored by the Boys & Girls Clubs of America during his senior year at Career Connections Charter High School in Lawrenceville.

 In 2013, he released the song "WTF", featuring X Factor finalist Lyric Da Queen, along with a corresponding music video.

 In September 2016, he released his 24-track debut album God King Slave under Mogul Moves, Inc.

 On December 18, 2018, January 11 was officially declared as Frzy Day in Allegheny County, Pennsylvania by the Pittsburgh City Council.

 In 2019, he released the song "Gold In It", produced by Mayce and Art & Life.

 He joined the Steve Madden Self-Made Campaign in 2019, participating in a roundtable discussion with company founder and former CEO Steve Madden on October 2, 2019, and being featured by the shoe company as a face of the brand.

 On January 11, 2020, he unofficially broke the Guinness World Record for Longest Rap Marathon (individual), freestyle rapping for 31 hours and 52 seconds.
 The record is pending approval from the Guinness World Records office.

+In 2023, Frzy was invited by the Pittsburgh Symphony to develop a live concert to coincide with the release of his double album, Popularity vs. Success (released October 31, 2023 by The Orchard).
+"The Glorious Succession of Frzy" premiered on November 8, 2023 at Heinz Hall for the Performing Arts, with an entirely original set of arrangements and new works composed and orchestrated by Christian Kriegeskotte (including the cinematic overture, "Frzy's Theme").
+The concert was conducted by Moon Doh.